Honors Program in Psychology at Penn

 13. Do I have to take STAT111 and STAT112 to fulfill the major and honors statistics requirements, or may I take other courses to satisfy the statistics requirements?

 Each psychology major must complete one semester of Statistics.
+Honors students are required to take a second semester of statistics (for a letter grade).
 Students who have taken the Statistics AP test will not receive credit for the statistics requirement in the psych major.
 The following courses currently satisfy the major requirement: Biol 446, Stat 111, Soc 120, Anth 454, Econ 103, Nurs 230, and Stat 101.
 The first three courses use examples that are especially appropriate for psychology majors.
 The evaluation of scientific findings requires the kind of expertise in the analysis and interpretation of primary data that comes from the study of statistics.
 For this reason, students are strongly advised to complete statistics relatively early in their education, if possible in the sophomore year.
 Students may fulfill the statistics requirement by taking STAT 111 offered by the College of Liberal and Professional Studies (LPS) in the summer, but not STAT 111 offered by LPS during the academic year.
 Students who expect to pursue honors in psychology, or graduate work in psychology or a related discipline are strongly encouraged to take a second term of statistics.
-Honors students are required to take a second semester of statistics before they graduate; the most appropriate courses are: Stat 112 or Stat 102 or BIOL 556.
+Honors students are required to take a second semester of statistics (for a letter grade) before they graduate; the most appropriate courses are: Stat 112 or Stat 102 or BIOL 556.